Witixin1512/jutge-toolkit/documentation/quizzes.md

 # Usage

-In order to generate a quiz, simply execute `make-quiz` inside a directory that contains the quiz, passing as a unique parameter an integer number that will be used as the random seed.
+In order to generate a quiz, simply execute `jutge-make-quiz` inside a directory that contains the quiz, passing as a unique parameter an integer number that will be used as the random seed.
 The output will be a JSON file with the generated quiz.